 Gardeners often choose one mulch over another for its effect on soil pH.
 Oak leaves or pine needles, for example, are recommended to acidify soil.
 Whether used as mulch or dug into a soil, these materials will become more acidic as they decompose and help lower soil pH.
 Over time, however, the acidity of decomposed organic materials decreases, with their pH levels creeping back toward neutral.

-—Lee Reich is a contributing editor and a soil scientist from New Paltz, New York.
+—Lee Reich is a contributing editor and a soil scientist from New Paltz, N.Y.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.